-- 4.7.5 Change Orders: All changes to existing contracts must be approved by the Purchasing Division and the Attorney General's Office (as to form) prior to the commencement of any work.
+4.10 Change Orders: All changes to existing contracts must be approved by the Purchasing Division and the Attorney General's Office (as to form) prior to the commencement of any work.
 Any change request of a purchase order in excess of ten percent (10%) of the original contract amount (aggregate) is strongly discouraged.

-The agency must provide the Purchasing Director written justification.
-The Purchasing Director, at his discretion, may grant a change in any amount if unforeseen circumstances have occurred and such change is in the best interest of the State of West Virginia.
-This percentage guideline applies to most contracts, but cannot be applied in all types of contracts.
-For example, this guideline can and should be applied to lump sum type of contracts.
-For contracts awarded on an "open ended" basis, such as hourly rates, this guideline may not be practical.
-In those cases or in other situations when an agency may not apply the ten percent (10%) guideline, the agency should contact the appropriate Purchasing Division buyer.
-See Section 7.7 "Changes and Reinstatements" for additional information. - 4.7.6 Contract Cancellation: The Purchasing Director reserves the right to cancel any contract or purchase order upon written notice to the vendor under any one of the following conditions including, but not limited to: - (a) The vendor agrees to the cancellation; - (b) The vendor has obtained the contract by fraud, collusion, conspiracy, or in conflict with any statutory or constitutional provision of the State of West Virginia; - (c) Failure to conform to contract requirements or standard commercial practices; - (d) The existence of an organizational conflict of interest is identified; or - (e) Funds are not appropriated or an appropriation is discontinued by the legislature for the acquisition.
+- 4.11 Contract Cancellation: The Purchasing Director reserves the right to cancel any contract or purchase order upon written notice to the vendor under any one of the following conditions including, but not limited to: - (a) The vendor agrees to the cancellation; - (b) The vendor has obtained the contract by fraud, collusion, conspiracy, or in conflict with any statutory or constitutional provision of the State of West Virginia; - (c) Failure to conform to contract requirements or standard commercial practices; - (d) The existence of an organizational conflict of interest is identified; or - (e) Funds are not appropriated or an appropriation is discontinued by the legislature for the acquisition.